Buffing vs. Polishing: What's the Difference? Skip to content

 What are the Differences Between Buffing and Polishing?

 The grit of each abrasive determines the difference between buffing and polishing.
-Polishing generally requires a high-grit abrasive while buffing needs low grit abrasive.
+Polishing generally requires a high-grit abrasive, while buffing needs a low-grit abrasive.

-Commercial Suggestion: If you are looking for grinding wheels, Shop from our huge collection of grinding wheel.”
+Commercial Suggestion: If you are looking for grinding wheels, Shop from our vast collection of grinding wheels.”

 What are Polishing and Buffing Abrasives Grit?